Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 ## .NET Update Policy

 App Service upgrades the underlying .NET runtime and SDK of your application as part of the regular platform updates.
-As a result of this update process, your application will be automatically updated to the latest patch version available in the platform for the configured minor version of your app.
+As a result of this update, your application will be automatically updated to the latest patch version available in the platform for the configured minor version of your app.

 ### End of Life